|Frequently Asked Questions (FAQs)|

 The portal for practitioners provides information and resource material for people planning and/or implementing sanitation projects.
 You can find information on existing projects, technical drawings, manuals and guidelines for planning.

 No, sustainable sanitation and ecosan are not exactly the same.
 The main objective of sustainable sanitation is to protect and promote human health by providing a clean environment and breaking the cycle of disease.
 In order to be sustainable, a sanitation system has to be not only economically viable, socially acceptable, and technically and institutionally appropriate, it should also protect the environment and the natural resources.
 Ecosan systems also strive for sustainability but focus in particular on one of these criteria namely the resource protection via recovery of nutrients contained in excreta and household wastewater and on their safe reuse in agriculture.
-Information concerning the ecosan concept can be found here.
+Information and documents concerning the ecosan concept can be found here.

 As a partner, SuSanA will help your organisation keep in touch with other active international and local organisations concerned with sustainable sanitation all over the world.
 This networking will help you keep updated with all the news in the sustainable sanitation field.
 You can also start shaping SuSanA by getting involved in SuSanA meetings, working groups and the core group.